Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 483 - Operating Systems/Lecture_Notes/Lecture 03.md

 	Ready queue
 	Wait queue

-Theres an algorithm that looks at the age of the program so as the age goes up it will give it priority.
+There's an algorithm that looks at the age of the program so as the age goes up it will give it priority.
 (Uses the clock) - **aging**

 #### Operations on processes
 ##### Process creation